hongweilibran/ms_brain_tumor/README.md

 -----------------------------------------

-This is a tutorial about the publicly multi-parametric MRI dataset for multi-source brain tumor characterization.
+This is a tutorial about the publicly multi-parametric MRI dataset for **multi-source brain tumor characterization**.

 ### Data format
 Each patient in each tumor category has the same naming format, such as